 Restricted funds are amounts, which have been given to the Mission for specific purposes and are held in cash deposits.

-Nepal Trauma Centre
+Nepal Trauma Centre and Laboratory construction

-This represents fund raised in respect of the Nepal Trauma Centre, which had not been utilised at 31 December 2021.
+The funds raised in respect of the Trauma Centre and the Laboratory construction in Nepal, which had not been utilised at 31 December 2022.